Andrej988/simplified-blockchain-miner-example-using-akka/README.md

-# Simplified blockchain miner and validator example using Akka
+# Simplified Blockchain Miner Example using Akka Actor Model
-This project is a part of learning "Practical Java Concurrency with the Akka Actor model" course on Udemy.
+This project was done as a learning project for Akka Actor Model using Java programming language.
+Project is an extension of example project from Udemy course "Practical Java Concurrency with the Akka Actor model".